-Typical Value Description and Options 1 Growth Model: 1 = von Bertalanffy (2 parameters); 2 = Schnute's generalized growth curve (aka Richards curve) with 3 parameters.
-Third parameter has null value of 1.0; 3 = von Bertalanffy with age-specific K multipliers for specified range of ages, 4 = age specific K. Set base K as K for age = nages and working backwards and the age-specific K = K for the next older age multiplier; 5 = age specific K. Set base K as K for nages and work backwards and the age-specific K = base K multiplier; 6 = not implemented; 7 = not implemented; and 8 = growth cessation.
+Typical Value Description and Options Typical Value 1 Growth Model: 1 = von Bertalanffy (2 parameters); 2 = Schnute's generalized growth curve (aka Richards curve) with 3 parameters.
+Third parameter has null value of 1.0; 3 = von Bertalanffy with age-specific K multipliers for specified range of ages, requires additional inputs below following the placeholder for future growth feature; 4 = age specific K. Set base K as K for age = nages and working backwards and the age-specific K = K for the next older age multiplier, requires additional inputs below following the placeholder for future growth feature; 5 = age specific K. Set base K as K for nages and work backwards and the age-specific K = base K multiplier, requires additional inputs below following the placeholder for future growth feature; 6 = not implemented; 7 = not implemented; and 8 = growth cessation.
 Decreases the K for older fish.
 If implemented, the Amin and Amax parameters, the next two lines, need to be set at 0 and 999 respectively.
-The mortality-growth parameter section requires the base K parameter line which is interpreted as the steepness of the logistic function that models the reduction in the growth increment by age followed by a second parameter line which is the parameter related to the maximum growth rate.
+The mortality-growth parameter section requires the base K - growth rate.
 1.66 Growth Amin (A1): Reference age for first size-at-age (post-settlement) parameter.
 25 Growth Amax (A2): Reference age for second size-at-age parameter (999 to use as L infinity).
 0.20 Exponential decay for growth above maximum age (plus group: fixed at 0.20 in SS v.3.24; should approximate initial Z).
-Alternative Options: -998 = Disable growth above maximum age (plus group) similar to earlier versions of SS (prior to SS v.3.24); and -999 = Replicate the simpler calculation done in SS v.3.24.
-0 Placeholder for future growth feature.
-COND >= 3 2 5 Growth option age-specific K Number of K multipliers to read; Minimum age for age-specific K; and
+Alternative Options: -998 = Disable growth above maximum age (plus group) similar to earlier versions of SS (prior to SS v.3.24); and 0 -999 = Replicate the simpler calculation done in SS v.3.24.
+Placeholder for future growth feature.

+Typical Value Description and Options

+COND = 3 Growth model: age-specific K

+2 Number of K multipliers to read;

+5 Minimum age for age-specific K; and

+7 Maximum age for age-specific K.

+COND = 4 or 5 Growth model: age-specific K

+2 Number of K multipliers to read;

+7 Maximum age for age-specific K;

+6 Second age for age-specific K; and

-Typical Value Description and Options 7 Maximum age for age-specific K. 0 Standard deviation added to length-at-age: Enter 0.10 to mimic SS2 V1.xx.
+5 Minimum age for age-specific K.

+0 Standard deviation added to length-at-age: Enter 0.10 to mimic SS2 V1.xx.
 Recommend using a value of 0.0.

 1 CV Pattern (cannot be time-varying) 0: CV=f(LAA), so the 2 parameters are in terms of CV of the distribution of length-at-age and the interpolation between these 2 parameters is a function of mean length-at-age; 1: CV=f(A), so interpolation is a function of age; 2: SD=f(LAA), so parameters define the standard deviations of length-at-age and interpolation is a function of mean length-at-age; 3: SD=f(A); and 4: Lognormal distribution of size-at-age.
 Input parameters will specify the standard deviation of natural log size-at-age (e.g., entered values will typically be between 0.05 and 0.15).
 A bias adjustment is applied so the lognormal distribution of size-at-age will have the same mean size as when a normal distribution is used.